nickjanssen/angus/README.md

 It contains a few variables:
 #### `libIncludes`
-Contains a `js`, `templates` and `scss` array of libraries.
+Contains a `js`, `tpl` and `scss` array of libraries.
 These check inside the `lib/` folder of Angus.
 They will be included automatically in your app.

 #### `constants`
 Using `grunt-ng-constant` these variables are automatically included in your AngularJS app as a constant dependency.
-After building, you will find a `constants.js` in the root of your app folder which contains these definitions.
+After building, you will find a `_constants.js` in the root of your app folder which contains these definitions.

 #### `gruntTasks`
 An array of grunt tasks to use, in any order.
 Angus will have many tasks predefined in the right order, you simply need to add them here to enable them.